dustinvanbuskirk/runner-manual-install/README.md

 ./install-runner.sh
 ```

 After installation is complete you will see your new runtime environment in Codefresh and can use it in your pipelines.
+Please wait until all pods have finished their startup.

+You can use the command `kubectl get pods` to see the progress.

 The rendered manifests as they were applied are in `./tmp/codefresh/manifests`.